Why 90% Of Startups Eventually Fail. Will Yours Be A Startup Failure Too?

 Most startup founders agree that starting a business is hard.
 Many entrepreneurs are heavy on passion but light on expertise and experience.

 Even experienced professionals will experience a wide range of unexpected problems.
+For instance, issues connected to the delivery process of the goods.

 Many startups are testing untried technologies and new markets.
 Some are using exciting innovation, but with innovation comes risk.